Adaptive enrichment trial designs using joint modeling of longitudinal and time-to-event data: Introduction

 \section{Introduction}

-Adaptive enrichment clinical trials enable the efficient testing of an experimental intervention on specific patient subgroups of interest (see~\citet{burnett2020adding} and~\citet{pallmann2018adaptive}).
-Suppose that a particular subgroup of patients is identified as responding particularly well to treatment, then we can focus resources and inferences by recruiting additional patients from this benefitting subgroup.
-If, in this subgroup, patients respond overwhelmingly well to treatment, then there is potential to stop the trial early for efficacy demonstrating that the experimental treatment is superior to control in this subgroup.
-Patients who do not appear to benefit are removed from the experimental treatment with potentially harmful side effects.
-Further, we allow the possibility that all subgroups positively respond to treatment and the full population is selected, or the trial stops early for efficacy declaring positive trial outcomes in all subgroup populations.
-Finally, it may be that the treatment is futile for all patients and upon observing this scenario, we would terminate the trial at the first interim analysis as discussed by~\citet{burnett2021adaptive}.
+In current oncology practice and cancer clinical trials, it is crucial to focus testing of novel therapies on the patient subgroups most likely to benefit.
+Too many patients receive treatments that either do not work particularly well, are toxic, or sometimes both.
+Adaptive enrichment clinical trials enable the efficient testing of an experimental intervention on specific patient subgroups of interest (see~\citep{burnett2020adding} and~\citep{pallmann2018adaptive}).
+At an interim analysis, if a particular subgroup of patients is identified as responding particularly well to treatment, then we can focus resources and inferences by recruiting additional patients from the subgroup which benefits. \citet{simon2013adaptive} show the benefits of enrichment trials, in particular that patients who do not appear to benefit are removed from the experimental treatment with potentially harmful side effects.
+If the treatment is futile for all patients, we are able to terminate the trial at interim analyses~\citep{burnett2021adaptive}.
+Further, if patients respond overwhelmingly well to treatment, then there is potential to stop the trial early for efficacy demonstrating that the experimental treatment is superior to control in this subgroup, and the usual benefits of group sequential tests apply~\citep{jennison2000group}.

-We shall develop methods which can be applied for any trial which uses a time-to-event (TTE) outcome as the primary endpoint.
-In recent years, there has been an uptake in enrichment trials which consider TTE data, but this is still low compared to continuous endpoints, as reported by~\citet{ondra2016methods}.
-The ``threshold selection" rule is such that a subgroup is selected if its standardised test statistic is greater than some threshold boundary.
-Similarly to~\citet{magnusson2013group}, we combine this with an error spending boundary to clearly predefine the rules of subgroup selection and stopping decisions before the trial commences.
+In recent years, there has been increased uptake in enrichment trials which consider a long-term time-to-event (TTE) endpoint, such as overall survival (OS), but this is still low compared to continuous endpoints~\citep{ondra2016methods}.
+In such trials, it is common for investigators to also collect repeated measures on biomarkers.
+Recent research proposes methods which use the short-term endpoint data for subgroup selection rules then focus on the primary endpoint data for hypothesis testing~\citep{stallard2010confirmatory,friede2011designing}.
+Our aim is to leverage the additional biomarker information to improve interim decision making, early stopping rules \emph{and} hypothesis testing.